-- NRM will request that person or entity within the EPZ provide: - Name and contact information that can be used for ongoing communications and for contact in the event of an emergency. - Provide the preferred method of contact for regular communications and emergencies.
-It should include: - 24 hour telephone number. - Legal address of any residence, business or facility. - In the event the legal address is not tied to the actual location being occupied the address or location that should be used by emergency responders. - Email address for non-emergency communications. - Any other method of communication as identified by the person or entity. - Additional relevant information regarding other occupants and their contact information. - Persons or other entities will be given the opportunity to identify concerns, vulnerabilities or make requests to NRM regarding response procedures and individual emergency response requirements.

-- Issues that should be considered and noted include:

-- Health sensitivities.

-- Mobility Issues.

-- Effects on and needs of pets and livestock.

-- o Concerns about security of premises during an emergency.

-- NRM will prepare an information pamphlet to provide to each person or entity that contains information to assist them in the event of an emergency.
-The pamphlet will contain:
+- NRM will request that person or entity (indigenous peoples, communities, municipalities, or other stakeholders) within the EPZ provide: - Name and contact information that can be used for ongoing communications and for contact in the event of an emergency. - Provide the preferred method of contact for regular communications and emergencies.
+It should include: - 24-hour telephone number. - Legal address of any residence, business, or facility. - In the event the legal address is not tied to the actual location being occupied the address or location that should be used by emergency responders. - Email address for non-emergency communications. - Any other method of communication as identified by the person or entity. - Additional relevant information regarding other occupants and their contact information. - Persons or other entities will be given the opportunity to identify concerns, vulnerabilities or make requests to NRM regarding response procedures and individual emergency response requirements. - Issues that should be considered and noted include: - Health sensitivities. - Mobility Issues. - Effects on and needs of pets and livestock. - Concerns about security of premises during an emergency. - NRM will prepare an information pamphlet to provide to each person or entity that contains information to assist them in the event of an emergency.
+The pamphlet will contain: - Overview,

-- Overview,

 - Why you are being contacted,

 - What to do during an emergency,

 - Warning signs,

 - Levels of emergency,

-- Emergency Procedures,
+- o Emergency Procedures,

 - Shelter In-Place Procedure,

-- Procedure for Evacuation,
+- o Procedure for Evacuation,

-- Ignition Procedure,
+- o Ignition Procedure,

-- 24 hour emergency number,
+- o 24-hour emergency number,

 - Company overview,

 - Key Government Contacts,

-- Reception Center Location,
+- o Reception Center Location,

-- And any Potential Health Impacts.
+- o And any Potential Health Impacts.

 - A map of the emergency planning zone that indicates how the person or other entity can get to safety in the event of an emergency.

-- NRM will ensure that the emergency communication system (cell phone, telephone, and radio) is capable of enabling communications between:
+- NRM will ensure that the emergency communication system (cell phone, telephone, and radio) can enable communications between:

 - Emergency response staff (employee and contractor).

 - o The public (persons and other entities).

-- o The regulator (BC OGC, AER or CER).
+- The regulator (BC OGC, AER or CER).

 - Other government departments (provincial health, environment or safety) or Supporting Agencies (Transport Canada)

 - NRM will contact all municipalities when any part of the EPZ is located within the right of way of an

 arterial or municipal highway within that municipality.

 - NRM will contact any Rights Holders within the EPZ.
 (Forestry License Holder, Grazing Permit Holder, Guide License Holder, Mineral Claim Holder, Water License Holder)

 - NRM will contact any federally owned installation or federally regulated land within the EPZ including:

-- First Nations.
+- Indigenous Peoples / First Nations.

-- o Military Installations.
+- Military Installations.

-- Railwavs.
+- Railways.

 - National Parks.

 - Information collected from the person or other entity may be personal information as defined by the Personal Information Protection Act (PIPA).
 Private sector organizations that collect personal information in British Columbia are subject to the Act, which sets out the rules for how personal information may be collected, used or disclosed.

-NRM will comply with PIPA when collecting information from persons or entities within the EPZ.
+- NRM will comply with PIPA when collecting information from persons or entities within the EPZ.

-Conducting Consultation
+Conducting Consultation and Cooperation